Western Harbour Tunnel and Beaches Link

 Communication and stakeholder engagement was identified by the NSW Government as one of three critical work streams required for the project as it progresses from the initial concept design to detailed design by mid-2018.

-From late April and across May, June and July, Roads and Maritime undertook the first phase of communication and stakeholder engagement.
+Across 2017, Roads and Maritime undertook the first phase of communication and stakeholder engagement.
 We have had over 4,000 face-to-face conversations with people interested in the project, with over 2,400 written submissions received to date.

 The project team will continue to engage with the community as the project moves to the next stages.
 Community feedback will continue to assist in the decision making process for the project.